-10.2 The street hierarchy is arranged to create an individual sense of place and distinguish between different character areas across the Site.

-10.3 The street hierarchy is arranged as follows:

-- Access / Main Street

-- Secondary Street

-- Shared Streets

-- Private Driveways / Lanes

-10.4 The Access / Main Street is the principal vehicular and pedestrian route through the Site.
-These routes deliver barrier free access with the roads not exceeding a gradient of 1:20.

-10.5 From the Access / Main Street a series of Secondary Streets provide the means of circulation throughout each of the different neighbourhood areas.
-These streets do not exceed a gradient of 1:12.

-10.6 For the residential areas, Shared Streets are proposed in order to encourage pedestrian use in key areas of movement, while Private Drives / Lanes are generally located around the periphery of the Site, in order to allow small clusters of houses to positively address open space and present an attractive edge to the development.
+- 10.2 The street hierarchy is arranged to create an individual sense of place and distinguish between different character areas across the Site. - 10.3 The street hierarchy is arranged as follows: - · Access / Main Street - · Secondary Street - Shared Streets - Private Driveways / Lanes - 10.4 The Access / Main Street is the principal vehicular and pedestrian route through the Site.
+These routes deliver barrier free access with the roads not exceeding a gradient of 1:20. - 10.5 From the Access / Main Street a series of Secondary Streets provide the means of circulation throughout each of the different neighbourhood areas.
+These streets do not exceed a gradient of 1:12. - 10.6 For the residential areas, Shared Streets are proposed in order to encourage pedestrian use in key areas of movement, while Private Drives / Lanes are generally located around the periphery of the Site, in order to allow small clusters of houses to positively address open space and present an attractive edge to the development.

-10.7 The Retail Superstore and Petrol Filling Station will be accessed off the Main Street toward to the north west of the Site.

-VEHİCULAR ACCESS
+VEHICULAR ACCESS

-10.8 As illustrated by Figure 15, vehicular access is proposed from two points; the B979 to the north west of the Site, and from the Old Golf Course Road to the south of the Site.
+10.7 As illustrated by Figure 15, vehicular access is proposed from two points; the B979 to the north west of the Site, and from the Old Golf Course Road to the south of the Site.